-a.
-Physical Education (PE) will be a required subject in all grades and every other grade at the high school level.

-b.
-The district's comprehensive, standards-based physical education curriculum identifies the progression of skill development in grades preK-8 and will be aligned with established state physical education standards.
+- a.
+Physical Education (PE) will be a required subject in all grades and every other grade at the high school level. - b.
+The district's comprehensive, standards-based physical education curriculum identifies the progression of skill development in grades preK-12 and will be aligned with established state and federal physical education standards. - c.

-c.
 All Somerville Physical Education teachers will be certified as is consistent with federal and state laws.

-d.
-Fitness testing will be incorporated into PE at all schools.

-e.
-The district discourages students from substituting other school or community activities for physical education class time or credit in place of required physical education.
+- d.
+The district shall provide all PE teachers with annual professional development opportunities that are focused on physical education and physical activity topics and competencies. - e.
+Fitness assessments will be incorporated into PE at all schools. - f.
+The district discourages students from substituting other school or community activities for physical education class time or credit in place of required physical education. - g.

-f.
 All students regardless of their ability are integrated into PE class throughout the district.